pinellolab/EPInformer/README.md

 </p>

 ## Help
-Please post in the Github issues or e-mail Jiecong Lin (jieconglin@outlook.com) with any questions about the repository, requests for more data, etc.
+Please post in the Github issues or e-mail Jiecong Lin (jieconglin@outlook.com) with any question about the repository, requests for more data, etc.